How to Save Money on Your Trip to Vanuatu

 Make sure you secure your cash, however, as petty theft does happen in Vanuatu.

-The local currency is the Vatu, which can be exchanged at banks and currency exchange bureaus, so shop around at home for the best exchange rates before heading to Vanuatu.
-If you don't have the time, then exchange at the currency exchange bureaus at Port Vila Airport or in Port Vila town.
+The local currency is the Vatu, which can be exchanged at banks and currency exchange bureaus at Port Vila Airport or in Port Vila town.

 Where is the best place to exchange currency in Port Vila?
-Vanuatu's major banks, National Bank of Vanuatu, BSP, ANZ and BRED Bank, tend to have better exchange rates for swapping foreign currency for Vatu.
-There are No1 Currency and Goodies Forex branches across Port Vila, including the airport, but they don't have the best rates.
+The National Bank of Vanuatu tends to have better exchange rates for swapping foreign currency for Vatu.
+There are No1 Currency and Goodies Forex branches across Port Vila, including the airport, that tend to have better rates than Vanuatu's other banks, at least.

-For more on currency exchange, take a look at our tips in The Best Place to Exchange Currency in Vanuatu LINK#TT018.
+For more on currency exchange, take a look at our tips in The Best Place to Exchange Currency in Vanuatu.

 Let's be honest, cruise lines have a reputation for charging eye-watering prices for shore excursions, and we've seen markups of up to 300%!